PredaSec/CyberSpark-CTF-Writeups/just get the flag/README.md

 ![alt text](file-analysis.PNG)

 We will go straight to decompiling, I personaly prefer `IDA` for the matter.
-First thing to take a note for is these functions that appeared:
+First thing to take a note of is these functions that appeared:

 ![alt text](functions.PNG)

-Checking `main_main` which is our main function, we can ultimatly understand that it is a web server listening and handling requests and we got `:8090` which may appear to be a port, so we can make note of it :
+Checking `main_main` which is our main function, we can ultimately understand that it is a web server listening and handling requests and we got `:8090` which may appear to be a port, so we can make note of it :

 ![alt text](main-function.PNG)